-Prevention is key to extending the life of a person with late-stage HIV.
+Prevention is key to extending the life of a person with HIV.

-It is important to manage the viral load with HIV medications and take additional precautions, such as:
+It is important to manage a person’s viral load with HIV medications and take additional precautions, such as:

-- using condoms to prevent other sexually transmitted infections (STIs)
+- using barrier methods, such as condoms, to prevent other sexually transmitted infections (STIs)

 - receiving vaccinations for potential opportunistic infections

-- identifying and limiting exposure to any environmental factors that could lead to infection, including wearing gloves while changing cat litter
+- identifying and limiting exposure to any environmental factors that could lead to infection

 - avoiding foods with a high risk of contamination, such as undercooked eggs and meat, unpasteurized dairy and fruit juices, and raw seed sprouts